 James W. Rash, Music Director

 Appointed by The Nodaway Chorale Board of Trustees in July 2018, Jim has been a singing member of the Chorale since 2016 and has also been serving recently as a member of the Board and Executive Director.
+Active memberships include American Choral Directors Association, Missouri Choral Directors Association, and Chorus America.

 Jim brings an extensive choral music background to the position.
-He has sung in various church choirs for 55 years and is currently in the Chancel Choir of First United Methodist Church, Maryville, MO.
+He has sung in various church choirs for over 59 years and is currently in the Chancel Choir of First United Methodist Church, Maryville, MO.
 Previously he was Choir Director at St. Andrews UMC, Alexandria, VA, Assistant Choir Director of Lincolnia UMC, Alexandria, VA, and a member of the Hackensack (NJ) UMC choir as a singer for 10 years, then Music Director for 26 years.

 He was a member of the Orpheus Club Men's Chorus, Ridgewood, NJ, as a singer for 25 years and serving as Assistant Conductor for 12 years.
 Before his retirement and move to Maryville, MO in 2015, he also served as General Manager of the Atempo Chamber Ensemble, Leonia, NJ for three years.
 Jim has performed at Carnegie Hall twice as a member of an international chorus and orchestra; in 2009 at the Shawnee Press 70th Anniversary Concert under conductors Tim Seelig, Mark Hayes, Greg Gilpin and Joseph Martin and in 2010 at the Sing for the Cure Benefit Concert directed by Tim Seelig.
 In 2012, he sang in the chorus at Avery Fisher Hall, Lincoln Center, for the Music of Joseph Martin concert.
 Additionally, Jim appeared with the Orpheus Club Men’s Chorus at a Lincoln Center Library concert in 2007.